DWARAKRAM/PYTHON-COURSE-KPRIET/INTERMEDIATE PROGRAMS/README.md

 - Get an integer input from a user.
 If the number is odd, then find the factorial of a number and find the number of digits in the factorial of the number.
 If the number is even, then check the number is palindrome or not

+**EXPERIMENT-2**
+- Given two strings, PRINT (YES or NO) whether the second string can be obtained from the first by deletion of none, one or more characters.